rexray/rexray/.docs/index.md

 $ curl -fsSLO https://raw.githubusercontent.com/emccode/rexray/master/Vagrantfile
 ```

+Now it is time to bring the REX-Ray environment online:

 !!! note "note"

+    The next step could potentially open up the system on which the command
+    is executed to security vulnerabilities.
+The Vagrantfile brings the
+    VirtualBox web service online if it is not already running.
+However,
+    in the name of simplicity the Vagrantfile also disables the web server's
-    Please do not forget to open the Vagrantfile in a text editor and change
+    authentication module.
+Please do not disable authentication for the
-    the first property, `$volume_path`, to a directory path on the local,
-    host system that is a valid path for storing VirtualBox volumes.

-Now it is time to bring the REX-Ray environment online:
+    VirtualBox web server if this example is being executed on an open network
+    or without some type of firewall in place.

 ```sh
 $ vagrant up